 There are a lot of different ways to write history, and if done well, the author “connects the dots” between myriad different facts in a way that allows the reader to see things in a new light or gain a new insight.
-These kinds of social history take a look at the thread that runs through history of a particular things, and the ways that it either influenced or was influenced by events.
+These kinds of social history take a look at the thread that runs through history of particular things, and the ways that they either influenced or were influenced by events.
 I am a history buff to begin with, but finding new connections between points of data is something that I really enjoy.

 Along the same lines is the fantastic book, “A History fo the World in Six Glasses” by Tom Standage (Deputy Editor at The Economist).
-Recognizing that the division of history into eras delineated by the predominant material of tools (Stone Age, Bronze Age, Iron Age, etc), he reorganized history into eras by the predominant beverage.
+Recognizing that the division of history into eras delineated by the predominant material of tools (Stone Age, Bronze Age, Iron Age, etc) was arbitrary, he reorganized history into eras by the predominant beverage.
 Not only is it a lot of fun, it’ll change how you think about history.

 I’ve done a lot of travel, including to some very out-of-the-way places for work and for pleasure.
-Two travel books that you won’t often see on anyones shelves are tourist guides to Afghanistan and Iraq.
+Two travel books that you won’t often see on anyone’s shelves are tourist guides to Afghanistan and Iraq.
 I bought both books while working in those countries, and both were a revelation.

 Afghanistan is synonymous with conflict after four decades of war, but in the 1960s and early 1970s, it was a very popular hippy travel destination.
-It was possible at that time to drive from anywhere in Europe along the old Silk Road to India or China, and much as it did a millennia ago, Afghanistan sits along that route.
+It was possible at that time to drive from anywhere in Europe along the old Silk Road to India or China, and just as it did a millennia ago, Afghanistan sits at the centre of that route.
 Nancy Hatch Dupree wrote a travel guide in 1970 that went through at least seven re-printings.
 I bought my copy in a dusty bookshop on “Chicken Street” in Kabul.
 Afghanistan is filled with sites of great cultural interest, and using her book, I was able to find many of them even with the war going on around me.
-It was incredibly sad to see just how fr removed the present day reality was from the past shown in the book, but at the same time, it gave me a different perspective on the country and its potential future.
+It was incredibly sad to see just how far removed the present day reality was from the past shown in the book, but at the same time, it gave me a different perspective on the country and its potential future.